 Does your company have a system for capturing reviews after a sale?
 Whether your company sells products, services, or even subscriptions, determine the most optimal time in the sales cycle to approach a client about “leaving a review” on camera.

 You can alternatively opt to send in a professional who will be able to act as a buffer between you and your client.
-This can help remove the awkwardness of confrontation to get earnest feedback from your client – good or bad.
-Obviously, you won’t want to post your bad reviews, but seeing and hearing a client complaint on camera and sharing with your internal staff is a great way to bring issues to light, some of which you may never know you had.
+This person can help remove the awkwardness of confrontation to get earnest feedback from your client – good or bad.
+You won’t want to post your bad reviews.
+However, seeing and hearing a client complaint on camera and sharing with your internal staff is a great way to bring issues to light.
+Some of which you may never know you had.